maxwolf621/OauthUser/SecurityConfiguration.md

 # Build Up A Web Security For Spring Boot

 Normally We need these methods
-1. Custom UserDetailsService to let our provider fetch the user personal detail information
+1. Custom `UserDetailsService` to let our Authentication Provider fetch the user personal detail information
-   - For The Cutom Authentication we need to expose our AuthenticationManager as a bean with `@Bean(BeanIds.AUTHENTICATION_MANAGER)`
+   - For The Custom Authentication we need to expose our `AuthenticationManager` as a bean with annotation `@Bean(BeanIds.AUTHENTICATION_MANAGER)`
-2. Token Filter
+2. Custom JWT Token Filter
-3. configure the Authentication Provider via An AuthenticationManager via `AuthenticationManagerBuilder`
+3. Configure(**BUILD UP**) the Authentication **Provider** via An `AuthenticationManager`'s `AuthenticationManagerBuilder` method
-4. configure the each web page's security via `httpSecurity`
+4. Configure the each web page's security via `httpSecurity`

 ## Web Security Configuration (build up user Authentication Implementation)

-- To customize User Authentication Implemenetaion of websecurityconfigurerAdapter
+To Configure Spring Security via an Implementation of `WebSecurityConfigurerAdapter`

 ```java
 @Condiguration